H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Discussion

 Compared to a usual polynomial interpolation in a basis of size $2^n$, we have exponentially fewer parameters to optimize due to the exponential dimension of the $n$-qubit Hilbert space.
 Indeed, with the variational quantum circuit of $n$ qubits presented before, we only have to optimize $n\times d$ angles (with $d$ the depth).
 Therefore, the number of parameters to optimize increases linearly with the number of qubits.

 ~

 In addition, as described before, good results using shallow circuits ($d= 3$ for 1D MD) have been obtained.
 The expressivity provided by the parametrized quantum circuit allows us to find the solution without a need for deep circuits.
+Preliminary empirical observations on various equations seem to indicate that the depth is scaling at most linearly (sometimes logarithmically) with the number of qubits.

 ~